Back to Blog

 What is the difference between no-code workflow builders and API-based workflows?

 No-code builders use visual interfaces to construct workflows, but they still make API calls under the hood.
-The difference is control: direct API integration gives you custom error handling, fine-grained parameter tuning, and the ability to self-host.
+The difference is control: direct API integration gives you custom error handling, fine-grained parameter tuning, and the ability to trigger workflows from external systems via webhooks.
 No-code tools trade some flexibility for faster setup.
+With Wireflow, you can use both, building visually and then driving execution through the REST API.

 How do I secure my API keys in a workflow?

-Store keys in environment variables or a dedicated secrets manager (AWS Secrets Manager, HashiCorp Vault, or your platform's built-in key storage).
+Wireflow API keys begin with sk- and are shown only once at creation.
+Store them in environment variables or a dedicated secrets manager (AWS Secrets Manager, HashiCorp Vault, or your platform's built-in key storage).
 Never hardcode keys in workflow definitions.
-Rotate keys on a regular schedule and use separate keys for development and production environments.
+For scenarios where you need unauthenticated triggers (forms, Zapier), use webhook endpoints instead, which require no API key.

 Can AI workflows run on a schedule without manual triggers?

 Yes.
-Most platforms support cron-based scheduling.
-You can configure workflows to run every hour, daily, or at custom intervals.
+You can configure workflows to run at fixed intervals through the dashboard or by calling the execution endpoint from your own cron scheduler.
 Scheduled workflows are ideal for recurring tasks like daily content generation, regular data processing, or periodic report creation.

 What is MCP and how does it relate to AI workflows?

 MCP (Model Context Protocol) is an emerging standard for connecting AI agents to external tools and APIs.
 It provides a unified interface that workflow platforms can use to discover and call APIs without custom integration code.
-In 2026, MCP support is becoming common across major orchestration tools.
+Wireflow also publishes an official Claude Skill that lets Claude Code and Claude Desktop drive workflows directly through the API, providing a first-party integration path for agentic workflows.

 Conclusion

 Building AI workflows with APIs gives you full control over your automation pipeline, from model selection to deployment patterns.
-Wireflow makes this process accessible through its visual editor and pre-built reusable templates, while still exposing the API layer for teams that need custom logic.
-Start with a simple two-node workflow, validate your architecture, then expand as your use cases grow.
+Wireflow makes this process accessible through its visual editor, webhook triggers, and a comprehensive REST API, while still offering pre-built reusable templates for teams that want a head start.
+Start with a simple two-node workflow, validate your architecture with the async execution pattern, then expand as your use cases grow.